oelyaz/KilterLeaderboard/README.md

 ## Description

-Users are ranked according to their performance, but the scoring is adapted to the strength of the user. <br>
+Users are ranked according to their performance, but the scoring is adapted to the skill of the user. <br>
 In order to be on the leaderboard, you must have a public Kilter account and be friends with a person on the leaderboard.
 ## Visuals

 ### Leaderboard
-The grade indicates the average of the user's five most difficult boulders.
+The skill indicates the average of the user's five most difficult boulders.
 The score calculation is based on that value.
-It is calculated using only the boulders climbed in the current year.
+The score is calculated using only the boulders climbed in the current season.
+<br> A new seasons beginns on January 1st und July 1st.

 ![Leaderboard.png](Leaderboard.png)